How to reduce late payments

 Get paid faster with Xero

-• accept online payments so clients can pay instantly
+- Accept online payments so customers can pay you instantly.

 FAQs on late payments

-Here are answers to common questions about late payments and getting paid on time.
+Here are answers to frequently asked questions about late payments.

 What qualifies as a late payment in the UK?